ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 [On-Premises]{: tag-red}

-{{site.data.keyword.powerSysFull}} Private Cloud provides a secure and unified billing for the separate hardware resources and software resources that you use.
-The following list of hardware resources are metered:
+{{site.data.keyword.powerSysFull}} Private Cloud provides secure and unified billing for using the hardware and software resources.
+The following list of hardware resources is metered:

-- Virtual machines: The CPU (in cores), with processor mode (capped, shared, dedicated), and memory (in GB) are metered.
+- Virtual machines: The CPU (in cores), with processor mode (capped, shared, dedicated), and memory (in GB).

-- Volumes: Volume (in GB) is metered.
+- Volumes: Volume (in GB).

-- Snapshots: Snapshots (in GB) are metered.
+- Snapshots: Snapshots (in GB).

 For more information about billing for operating systems, see [Operating systems](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#operating-systems).

-In the IBM Cloud catalog for IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the estimated price might be different from the actual price when you purchase the IBM {{site.data.keyword.powerSys_notm}} Private Cloud infrastructure or instances, based on the discounts and promotion codes.
+In the IBM Cloud catalog for IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the estimated price might differ from the actual price when you purchase the IBM {{site.data.keyword.powerSys_notm}} Private Cloud infrastructure or instances, based on the discounts and promotion codes.

 The following IBM Cloud regions can host connections from the pods for IBM {{site.data.keyword.powerSys_notm}} Private Cloud in your data center:
 - Dallas (satcon_dal)